bgoonz/docs-collection/github/get-started/quickstart/communicating-on-github.md

 ---
 title: Communicating on GitHub
-intro: 'You can discuss specific projects and changes, as well as broader ideas or team goals, using different types of discussions on {% data variables.product.product_name %}.'
+intro: "You can discuss specific projects and changes, as well as broader ideas or team goals, using different types of discussions on {% data variables.product.product_name %}."
 miniTocMaxHeadingLevel: 3
 redirect_from:
   - /github/collaborating-with-issues-and-pull-requests/getting-started/quickstart-for-communicating-on-github